sceckert/IntroDHSpring2021/_week2/introduction-to-the-command-line.md

 - `gc [filename] -head 10`: shows you the first 10 lines.
 Can be used with a flag and a number  to show the first however many lines (eg `gc [filename] -head 50`, which shows the first 50 lines)
 - `gc [filename] -tail 10`: shows you the last 10 lines.
 Can be used with a flag and a number  to show the last however many lines (eg `gc [filename] -tail 50`, which shows the last 50 lines)

+---

-### Creating files and directories
+### Creating text files and directories

 1. Open up your terminal
 2. Use `pwd` to tell us where we are
-2. Use `mkdir` to create a directory (a folder) called "practice" inside of a directory called "workspace"
+3. Use `mkdir` to create a directory (a folder) called "practice" inside of a directory called "workspace"
-3. `cd` into that directory.
+4. `cd` into that directory.
-4. Use a new command, called **`touch`** to create a new file called greetings.txt in workspace ` touch ../a_nice_file.txt`
+5. Use a new command, called **`touch`** to create a new file called greetings.txt in workspace ` touch ../an_empty_file.txt`
-5. Use `echo` and `>` to create a text file:
+6. Use `echo` and `>` to create a text file:
 ```
 echo """
 Hello!
 Hi!
+Hey!
 Greetings, Intro DH!
 """ > greetings.txt
 ````
-6. `cat` our file to check inside
+7. `cat` our file to check inside
-7. Now try
+8. Now try
 ```
 echo """
-Hello!
-Hi!
+Hello, again!
+Hi, again!
+Hey, again!
-Greetings, Intro DH!
+Greetings (again) Intro DH!
 """ >> greetings.txt
 ````
-8. Check your file again.
-What do we notice?
+9. Check your file again with `cat greetings.txt`  What do we notice?
-9. List the files we have using `ls`
+10. List the files we have in this directory using `ls`

 ---